kn-cs/mont256-dh/M[p506-45,996558]/README.md

 include/gf_p50645_pack.h        :  Declares prototypes of functions for byte to 64-bit integer conversion of field elements and vice versa.

-include/M996558.h    		    :  Declares prototypes of functions for Montgomery ladder and variable base scalar multiplication.
+include/M996558.h    		    :  Declares prototypes of functions for Montgomery ladder and shared secret computation.

 source/M996558_shared_secret.c	:  Defines the function for shared secret computation.